plotly/plotly.github.io/_posts/basic/2016-06-28-how-to-make-a-grouped-bar-chart.md

 ---
 layout: tutorial-single_layout
-title: Grouped Bar Charts in Plotly 2.0
+title: Grouped Bar Charts in Chart Studio
 subtitle: Create one of the most common chart types, a column chart useful for comparing data points in one or more data series.
 permalink: /grouped-bar-chart/
 imageurl: ../static/images/bar-graph/new grouped thumb.png
 state: active
 tags: basic
 order: 4
-meta_description: A tutorial on how to make a grouped bar chart in Plotly 2.0.
+meta_description: A tutorial on how to make a grouped bar chart in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: How to Make a Grouped Bar Chart in Plotly 2.0
+actioncall: How to Make a Grouped Bar Chart in Chart Studio
 actioncall-url: https://plot.ly/alpha/workspace/?fid=plotly2_demo:149

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/bar-charts/#grouped-bar-chart) or [R](https://plot.ly/r/bar-charts/#grouped-bar-chart).